 i) shall set the in-progress emergency state of the group to a value of "false";

 iii) shall generate SIP re-INVITE requests to the other affiliated and joined members of the MCPTT group as specified in subclause 6.3.3.1.6.
 The MCPTT controlling function:

+NOTE: If no dialog exists then re-INVITEs cannot be sent and this step is not applicable.
+Affiliated users are notified as specified in the next step.

 A) for each affiliated and joined member shall send the SIP re-INVITE request towards the MCPTT client as specified in 3GPP TS 24.229 [4]; and